 Pope has also composed several concert pieces, and arranged musical tributes to John Williams and Ennio Morricone for the Academy Awards Ceremony.
 The composer's official web-site is at www.ConradPopeMusic.com.

-Please note that we have omitted Pope's credits as orchestrator or conductor from the list below since they are almost too numerous to mention, but they include virtually all of John Williams' scores since 1990 include Star Wars I, II and II, all of the Harry Potter films scored by John Williams and by Alexandre Desplat, the last 2 Hobbit films by Howard Shore, many other Desplat scores, and many scores for other composers.
+Please note that we have omitted Pope's credits as orchestrator or conductor from the list below since they are almost too numerous to mention, but they include virtually all of John Williams' scores since 1990 include Star Wars I, II and III, all of the Harry Potter films scored by John Williams and by Alexandre Desplat, the last 2 Hobbit films by Howard Shore, many other Desplat scores, and many scores for other composers.

 Here are some CD covers signed by Conrad Pope.
 Our thanks to Petr Kocanda for permission to use his collection of autographed CDs.
 Click any thumbnail below to see the image full size in a separate window.